-While the Sub-Fund does not have a minimum percentage of sustainable investments it can make sustainable investments that seek environmental and social benefits such as climate change mitigation and adaptation, and social welfare, through investment in green, social, sustainable and sustainability-linked bonds in corporate or sovereign bonds.
+While the Sub-Fund does not have a minimum percentage of sustainable investments it can make sustainable investments that seek environmental benefits such as climate change mitigation and adaptation.

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?